Pulsar timing in the Galactic Center: Discussions and Conclusions

-On the other hand, in Section \ref{sec:post_newtonina_failure} we have shown how the fully relativistic estimates of the TOAs at a distant observer significantly differ from their corresponding estimates using both pulsar trajectories and photon propagation times computed with the same post-Newtonian formulas used in popular pulsar timing codes \cite{Damour1986, Hobbs2006, Edwards2006}.
-This result, strongly favours the application of a fully relativistic methodology to compute TOAs in the strong field regime of a SMBH, highlighting the failure of the first-order post-Newtonian approximation in fully capturing the non-linear effects of the geodesic motion for both the pulsar and the photons emitted by it.
+On the other hand, in Section \ref{sec:post_newtonina_failure} we have shown how the fully relativistic estimates of the TOAs at a distant observer significantly differ from their corresponding estimates using both pulsar trajectories and photon propagation times computed with the same 1PN formulas used in popular pulsar timing codes \cite{Damour1986, Hobbs2006, Edwards2006}.
+This result supports the use of a fully relativistic methodology for computing TOAs in the strong field regime of a supermassive black hole and illustrates the limitations of the first order post Newtonian approximation in capturing nonlinear effects in the geodesic motion of both the pulsar and the emitted photons.
 Arguably, these issues might be alleviated extending current timing codes to include higher-order terms in the post-Newtonian expansion.
+A step forward in this direction has been done in recent years, mainly motivated by the discovery of the double pulsar system PSR J0737–3039A/B, and corrections of order 2PN and 2.5PN have been included on the orbital \cite{Kramer2021, Hu2022}.
 However, this quickly becomes impractical whenever one wants to test black hole models in theoretical frameworks beyond General Relativity.
-Our methodology, on the other hand, is fully general and can be applied to any spherically symmetric space-time, providing fully-relativistic TOAs within any given numerical precision.
+Our methodology, on the other hand, is fully general and can be applied to any spherically symmetric spacetime, providing fully-relativistic TOAs within any given numerical precision.

-Our work-in-progress study highlights the great constraining power enabled by pulsar timing observations and the importance of properly accounting for all relativistic effects by adopting a geodesic timing model.
+Our study highlights the great constraining power enabled by pulsar timing observations and the importance of properly accounting for all relativistic effects by adopting a geodesic timing model.
 The next major step to implement, in order to provide a more realistic description of the central object, is to extend the methodology that we have developed to a rotating black hole solution, like the Kerr black hole in General Relativity or its mimickers and extensions in modified theories of gravity.